 Multi-Server Installation and Migration

-If you have a large number of users or data and want to achieve maximum migration performance you should install using the 'Advanced' installation type and distribute a migration of users over multiple servers by installing a 'Slave Service Installation' on each server.
-When running a multi-server migration farm with CloudMigrator you can connect many servers together where a master server can control the migration on any number of slave servers, all controlled by one user interface.
+If you have a large number of users or data and want to achieve maximum migration performance you should install using the 'Advanced' installation type and distribute a migration of users over multiple servers by installing a 'secondary Service Installation' on each server.
+When running a multi-server migration farm with CloudMigrator you can connect many servers together where a master server can control the migration on any number of secondary servers, all controlled by one user interface.
 Running CloudMigrator in this way is an incredibly efficient way of performing migrations at scale and can reduce both your administrative overhead and your migration times significantly.

 To perform a multi-server installation please see the documentation for an advanced installation.